 The State Control Centre media unit is staffed by Victorian public service staff from a range of government departments and agencies.
-While they have been trained, they are not always familiar with all aspects that may be raised by media outlets in relation to media accreditation and media access.
-Media can always ask for their question to be escalated to the Media Officer in charge of the media unit at the time, or to be referred to the agency (CFA) media duty officer on call.
+While they have been trained, they are not always familiar with all aspects of the on-ground media accreditation and media access process.
+Media can always ask for their question to be escalated to the Media Officer or to be referred to the CFA media duty officer on call.